Like us on facebook

 • Finally hold your big toe while crossing one leg over the other.
 Pull the toe towards you and hold for 15 seconds.
 Once again do this three times per foot.

 It is best to go easy when first stretching your foot and work your way up.
-If your foot starts hurting, stop exercising to ice and rest the foot.
-It is advised that you then see a podiatrist for help.
+If your foot starts hurting, stop exercising and ice and rest the foot.
+It is advised to then see a podiatrist for help.

 If you have any questions please contact our office located in Brooklyn, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.